covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 Model AUC scores (sorted by AUC):

-* cnn_lstm: 0.9978
+* aloha_bigram 0.9435
-* aloha_lstm: 0.9975
+* bigram 0.9444
-* lstm: 0.9973
+* cnn 0.9817
-* aloha_cnn_lstm: 0.9961
+* aloha_cnn 0.9820
-* cnn: 0.9959
+* lstm 0.9944
-* aloha_cnn: 0.9931
+* aloha_cnn_lstm 0.9947
-* bigram: 0.9821
+* aloha_lstm 0.9950
-* aloha_bigram: 0.9788
+* cnn_lstm 0.9957

-Overall, by AUC, the ALOHA technique only seemed to improve the LSTM model and only marginally.
+Overall, by AUC, the ALOHA technique only seemed to improve the LSTM and CNN models and only marginally.
 The ROC curves show reductions in the error rates at very low false positive rates (between 10^-5 and 10^-3) which is similar to those gains seen in the ALOHA paper, yet the paper's gains appeared much larger.

 <a href="/images/aloha-dga/results-linear-all-1.0.png"><img src="/images/aloha-dga/results-linear-all-1.0.png" width="400px"></a><br>
 **ROC: All Models Linear Scale**